k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/02_reference_table_fabric_studio.md

-# How do I create a New Reference Table in Fabric Studio
+# How to Create a New Reference Table in Fabric Studio

 A  Reference table holds information common to all LU instances or to multiple LU.
 For obvious optimization reasons, this information is stored in an external table and not in each LUI MicroDB.

-## How Do I Create a New Reference Table in Fabric from an External Source?
+## How to Create a New Reference Table in Fabric from an External Source

 1. Go to **Project Tree** > **References** , right click **Create References Based On DB Tables** to display the DB Browser menu, Context menu and References popup window.